amunategui/amunategui.github.io/_posts/2015-03-27-variable-importance-shuffler.md

 </ul>

 <BR><BR>
-My colleague shared with me a nifty concept to easily calculate variable importance for any model.
+My colleague showed me a nifty concept to easily calculate variable importance for any model.
 He did not invent it, actually many forms of it abound in the literature and on the Internet. <a href='http://www.plottingsuccess.com/3-predictive-model-accuracy-tests-0114/' target='_blank'>John Elder is one of the authors</a>.

 ![plot of chunk variable-importance-shuffler](../img/posts/variable-importance-shuffler/shuffler.png)